chaun14/invlogclassic-docs/references/settings.md

 `!config autoModModeratedChannels #support,#help`

+<a name=autoModModeratedRoles></a>

+---

-## Moderated Roles
+## Rôles modérés

-The list of roles that are moderated \(this acts as a whitelist, leave empty to moderate all roles, or use `autoModIgnoredRoles` to ignore certain roles\).
+The list of roles that are moderated (this acts as a whitelist, leave empty to moderate all roles, or use `autoModIgnoredRoles` to ignore certain roles).

 Type: `Role[]`

-Default: \`\`
+Default: ``

-Reset to default: `!config autoModModeratedRoles default`
+Reset to default:
+`!config autoModModeratedRoles default`

 Examples: